 - IdentifyShopper: The issuer requires the 3D Secure 2 device fingerprint.

 - ChallengeShopper: The issuer requires shopper interaction.

-- RedirectShopper: The issuer does not support 3D Secure 2 and you have the 3D Secure 1 fallback enabled.
+- RedirectShopper: The payment is routed to the 3D Secure 1 flow, based on issuer performance.
 The transaction needs to be authenticated with 3D Secure 1.

 - Refused/ Error: The transaction was refused or something went wrong.
 This response includes a refusal reason.